US Vice President Mike Pence receives COVID-19 vaccine

 Signalling the importance given to the event, top infectious diseases Anthony Fauci and Centers for Disease Control and Prevention director Robert Redfield were also in the room.

-The notable absence was Trump himself.
+The notable absence was President Donald Trump himself.
 He has sent mixed messages about the seriousness of COVID-19 throughout the crisis.

 However, he has been keen to take credit for the historic speed of vaccine development.
 Early Friday, he tweeted that a second drug made by Moderna had been "overwhelmingly approved" and that "distribution to start immediately".